 Old World Bollworm Egyptian Cotton Leafworm

-We will survey 20 corn fields using traps and lures that target six moth pests: Old World Bollworm, Silver-Y Moth, Egyptian Cotton Leafworm, False Codling Moth, Cotton Cutworm, and Asian Corn Borer.
-The traps will be in the corn fields from May to September/October depending on the pest.
+We will trap 10 soybean fields in western Kentucky (the area of the state with the greatest amount of soybean acreage).
+We will have a trapping program designed to target five moth pests: Old World Bollworm, Silver-Y Moth, Egyptian Cotton Leafworm, Golden Twin Spot Moth, and Summer Fruit Tortrix.
+The traps will be in the soybean fields from April/May to August/September depending on the pest.